 Before Louise Brown was born 39 years ago as the first human ever to be conceived from In Vitro Fertilization (IVF), infertility was rarely discussed and had limited treatment options.
 Over the years, IVF treatments have shown higher pregnancy success rates and have become more accessible for people from all walks of life.
+However, with the success rate have also gone up myths about IVF.

 In Vitro Fertilization (IVF) is an assisted reproductive technique (ART) to treat infertility.
 It is the process by which an egg is removed from the woman’s ovaries and fertilized with a sperm in a laboratory, before placing it back into the uterus.
 Despite all the advancements made by IVF treatment, there is still a lack of understanding about the whole process.